12 Third Step of Four Step Modeling (Mode Choice Models)

 Figure 12.4 shows this model’s relative location in the FSM model’s structure.

-This photo shows the modal split step in FSM and how this steps seprates pubic transit and highway travel demand to their network.
+modal split in FSM and separation of public transit and highway travel in network.

 Figure 12.4 Trip Ends Model Integrated with FSM.
 Note.
 Figure created by authors.